+- Life threatening, arterial bleeding that cannot be controlled by any other means - MCI or Rescue Task Force activation (may be applied by any level EMS provider)

+Junctional wounds

+Commercial tourniquet

-Provider level: • Emergency Medical Technician Paramedic Indications: • Life threatening, arterial bleeding that cannot be controlle by any other means MCI or Rescue Task Force activation (may be applied by any level EMS provider) Contraindications: ٠ Junctional wounds Equipment: ٠ Commercial tourniquet Procedure: 2.
-Expose the affected limb completely Confirm that no other method for bleeding control is effective 3.
-Place the tourniquet at least 2 inches above the wound on uninjured skin, as per manufacturer's directions (Realize that securing mechanism may differ if applied to upper vs lower extremity.)
-4. Tighten the windlass until bright red/pulsatile bleeding has stopped 5.
-Lock the windlass and secure the tourniquet as per manufacturer's directions 6.
-Write time of application on the patient's skin with indelible marker, and record application time on the patient record and/ or triage tag 7.
-Dress wounds appropriately 8.
-Address pain control per protocol 9.
-If single tourniquet was unable to control arterial bleeding, a second tourniquet may be applied above the first on s as ble
+- 1. Expose the affected limb completely - 2.
+Confirm that no other method for bleeding control is effective - 3.
+Place the tourniquet at least 2 inches above the wound on uninjured skin, as per manufacturer's directions (Realize that securing mechanism may differ if applied to upper vs lower extremity.) - 4.
+Tighten the windlass until bright red/pulsatile bleeding has stopped - 5.
+Lock the windlass and secure the tourniquet as per manufacturer's directions - Write time of application on the patient's skin with indelible marker, and record application time on the patient record and/ or triage tag - 7.
+Dress wounds appropriately - 8.
+Address pain control per protocol - 9.
+If single tourniquet was unable to control arterial bleeding, a second tourniquet may be applied above the first